Coma112/CReports/README.md

 # Last commit 💯

-- I fixed the date in CommandReport.java
+- I tried to add the GUI
-- I added custom messages.
-- I added emojis for more readability in README.md

 # Server Status ✅

-- 🟩 WORKING
+-  🟥 NOT WORKING

 # TODO ⭕

 - I need to fix that if the command has not got any mentioned required permission then it's still required for some reason
+- When I run a command nothing happens.

 # Sources I used ❓